+II.
 The following objectives will be accomplished during the Structure of the Human Body course:

-For each region, the student should be able to:
+For each region of the body highlighted below, the student should be able to do each of the following:

-- 1. Identify the individual structures using accepted anatomical terminology and describe each structure for its: - size, extent, and composition - position relative to adjacent structures - functional properties - interrelationships between structures within the region - 2.
-Identify individual structures as represented in cross-sections and describe the cross-sectional relationships in the region. - 3.
-Identify anatomical variations within the region as compared to textbook and atlas "standard" representations. - 4.
+- 1. Identify the individual structures present using accepted anatomical terminology and describe each structure with respect to: - size, extent, and composition - position relative to adjacent structures - functional properties - interrelationships between structures within the region - 2.
+Identify individual structures as represented in cross-sections and describe the crosssectional relationships in the region. - 3.
+Identify anatomical variations within the region as compared to textbook and atlas standard" representations. - 4.
 Describe specific congenital anomalies that might occur in the region on the basis of the embryology objectives for this course. - 5.
 Describe the embryological basis of adult form for the region. - 6.
 Identify the region's structures in radiological images.